 Camo: I think you need a lot of patience at the moment.
 There is such a big amount of artists trying to make it, you really need to take your time and craft your own style.
 In drum & bass the scene is so strong that if the music is good you will get discovered.
 I actually think it’s way more easy nowadays to get picked up by a big label than it was before, because the roster’s getting bigger of all the big labels.

 Krooked: I’d say: Don’t get influenced too much by the music you want to make.
-Just try not to worry if something might not work in this very realm, because actually maybe this is the next big thing.
+Try not to worry if something might not work in this very realm, because actually maybe this is the next big thing.
 Don’t be afraid of trying something that you think might not be right for the masters [those who bring out your music].

 At the start of this article I asked the question: What seperates the best from the rest?
 I think I have an answer.

 Camo & Krooked are as good as they are because they have an infinite willingness to improve.
 They enjoy and embrace the learning process, no matter how good they are.
 Because of this they will always have an advantage over those who are focussed on results.
 In addition, Camo & Krooked have balls.
 They are willing to deny what the masters want so they can do what they want.
 They are even willing to risk their career by diving into something entirely new, creating music their audience might not like, purely to broaden their knowledge of music.
 They quit doing gigs, missing out on a lot of wealth, just so they don’t fall back to making dancefloor music and get distracted from their learning process.
 The dedication these guys have for becoming better than they were before is simply extraordinary.
 Mosaik is the result of years of retaining this mindset and will beyond a doubt create huge waves in the drum & bass scene.
-Can’t wait to see how!
+I can’t wait to see how!

 Mosaik will be out on RAM Records the 23rd of June.
 Pre-order here to get a signed copy!